3 Types of Headphones Everyone Needs

 Ever tried to make it through an entire day with a single set of headphones?
-If you have, you probably experienced some inconveniences.
+If you have, you probably experienced some inconveniences trying to manage with just one headset.

 For starters, headphones that are great for listening to music at the office might not fit easily into your messenger bag.
 Or maybe your favorite pair of “at-home” headphones leaks too much noise outside the ear cups.
 You might be getting looks from other passengers on the bus – or from your boss.